Mutational meltdown: Effects compared on asexual and sexual populations

 The extinction based on mutational accumulation on sexual species, unlike asexual species, is under the assumption that the population is small or is highly restricted in genetic recombination.
-However; even under certain conditions in a large population, a mutational meltdown can still occur in sexually reproducing species.
-Factors that include, low birth and recombination rate, as well as having a strong mutation-selection, can a large sexually reproducing population can go extinct.
+However, even under certain conditions in a large population, a mutational meltdown can still occur in sexually reproducing species.
+Factors that include low birth and recombination rate, as well as having a strong mutation-selection, can cause a large sexually reproducing population to go extinct.
 In contrast, the same conditions that can cause extinction in a sexually reproducing population can aid in the avoidance of mutation meltdown.
 In a tested environment, where variables can be theoretically manipulated, the strong mutation-selection in a large sexually reproducing population can be prevented from mutational meltdown if the birth rate were to increase.

 The effect on both asexual and sexually reproducing populations is still confounding to external variables.
-In cases where a large sexually reproducing population underwent a bottleneck can cause an immediate decrease in population, which causes the population to be more susceptible to mutations accumulating in the population at a fast occurring rate.
+In cases where a large sexually reproducing population underwent a bottleneck, the population can become more susceptible to mutations accumulating in the population at a fast occurring rate.
 Mutational meltdown relies on external variables aside from small population size to eliminate the allelic frequency of a population.
 In such cases, mutational meltdown relies on genetic drift, in terms of a small population, to have time for the mutation to be fixated in the population.

+Mutational meltdown in an altruistic population

+The filamentous multicellular bacterium Streptomyces coelicolor forms colonies in which a subpopulation of cells arise that hyperproduce beneficial, but metabolically costly antibiotics.
+This results in a division of labor that increases overall colony fitness.
+Because the antibiotic producing cells contain large genomic deletions that cause a massive reduction to individual fitness, their altruistic behavior is similar to that of altruistic castes in social insects or somatic cells in multicellular organisms.
+Over successive generations these putatively altruistic cells continue to decline in fitness losing more fragments from their chromosomes while undergoing a roughly 10-fold increase in mutation rate, possibly due to mutations in genes for DNA replication and DNA repair.
+These changes lead to an inevitable and irreversible type of mutational meltdown.